At a glance

 Aortic thromboembolism is a medical emergency and requires immediate veterinary attention.

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.
-During the exam, he will check for a pulse in the rear limbs which may be faint or may not be there at all.
+During the exam, the veterinarian will check for a pulse in the rear limbs which may be faint or may not be there at all.
 The leg(s) and feet will feel cold to the touch with a blue-tinged skin tone on the paw pads.
+If clipped beyond the quick, claws on the affected limb fail to bleed.

-- Routine tests including complete blood count and biochemical profile.
-These may reveal hyperglycemia (increased blood glucose levels) due to stress, elevated muscle enzymes creatine kinase.
+- Baseline tests: Complete blood count and biochemical profile which may reveal hyperglycemia (increased blood glucose levels) due to stress, elevated muscle enzymes creatine kinase.

-- Abnormal cardiac sounds are a common finding when the veterinarian listens to the heart with a stethoscope (auscultation) due to underlying heart conditions.
+- Stethoscope examination: Abnormal cardiac sounds are a common finding when the veterinarian listens to the heart with a stethoscope (auscultation) due to underlying heart conditions.

-- The veterinarian will obtain a blood sample from the affected limbs to check the glucose level, which should be reduced in the limbs of cats with aortic thromboembolism compared to normal values from the biochemical profile.
+- Peripheral blood glucose test: The veterinarian will obtain a blood sample from the affected limbs to check the glucose level, which should be reduced in the limbs of cats with aortic thromboembolism compared to normal values from the biochemical profile.

 - High blood calcium and metabolic acidosis if reperfusion has occurred.